namirakasu/Parkinson_Disease_Detection/README.md

 * Implementing **deep learning models** for higher efficiency on larger datasets.
 * Deploying the model using a **Flask/Django web app** to make it interactive for real-time predictions.

----

 ##  Conclusion

 This project successfully demonstrates the process of **using Machine Learning for disease detection**.
 By comparing Logistic Regression and Naïve Bayes, we found that **Logistic Regression is more efficient and reliable** for this dataset.
 The workflow — from **data collection (Kaggle)** to **cleaning, exploration, model training, evaluation, and comparison** — highlights the practical steps of building an AI/ML solution for healthcare challenges.

----

-👉 Would you like me to also **add sample code snippets** (like the dataset import, training, and accuracy comparison) inside this README so your GitHub looks even more professional?